fmahebert/jedi-gpu-notes/environment-setup.md

 **Note**: the atlas ctest `atlas_fctest_field_host` is expected to fail because of a bug in the test itself (atlas issue #216)

 In this branch, the oops helper `util::multiplyFieldSet` is offloaded to GPU.
 This code is exercised, for example, in the ctest `saber_test_dirac_stddev_1_1-1`.
-One way to verify the offload is occurring is to run the ctest through Nvidia's profiler, as below.
+One way to verify the offload is occurring is to run the ctest through Nvidia's kernel profiler (Nsight-Compute), as below.

 ```
 cd /path/to/jedi/build/saber/test